sagrawal10/kaggle-titanic/README.md

 2. graphical_analysis.ipynb: This is a python notebook that presents different graphical analysis.
 3. feature_analysis.py: Based on the graphical analysis, data pruning and feature engineering is performed.
 4. modelling_ensemble.py: In this, I have performed ensemble modelling with adaboost, Random Forest, Extra Trees and Gradient Boosting.
-5. modelling_ann.py: In this, I have used a keras classifier
+5. modelling_ann.py: In this, I have used a keras classifier (artificial neural network).

 /bin-ann: